SufficientlySecure/donations/README.md

 1. New -> Android Project -> Create project from existing source, choose org_donations
 2. Add org_donations as Android Lib (Properties of your project -> Android -> Library -> add org_donations as android library)
-3. Add the following lines to your AndroidManifest:
+3. Add the following lines to your AndroidManifest for permissions:
 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 <!-- Required permission to use Google Android Market donations -->
 <uses-permission android:name="com.android.vending.BILLING" />
 ```
+4. Add the following lines to your AndroidManifest the activity:
 ```xml
 <activity
     android:name="org.donations.DonationsActivity"